Sesame Pineapple Sausage Bites

 Super cute appetizer alert!

-I'm calling these guys Sesame Pineapple Sausage Bites and you NEED them in your life because:
+You need Sesame Pineapple Sausage Bites in your life because:

 - The sweet pineapple, the flavorful sausage, and the sesame glaze with just the right amount of spice is vying for the Best Appy Ever Award.